chrisstonedev/personal-website-11ty/src/cliftonstrengths.md

 5. Deliberative

-As useful as CliftonStrengths can be as a tool for self-discovery and for finding opportunities of focus in one's own path, it can also be a very useful tool for team-building purposes.
+As useful as CliftonStrengths can be as a tool for self-discovery and for finding opportunities of focus in one's own path, it can also be an interesting tool to use in a team to get to know one another better.
 Having a team bring in their Top 5 themes from a previous taking of the assessment (or having them take it for the first time), and sharing them with the group, and then going around the room to comment on how they see those themes manifest in the way they see their fellow team members work can help bring an understanding of how everyone approaches certain situations.
 It is interesting to see which themes end up being in common with multiple team members and which themes are completely unique to some people and help complement the strengths that others have.

 Because CliftonStrengths results are just a starting point for a conversation about we think and work, this system should never be used to make hiring decisions or any other significant method of classifying and grouping people.
 People